-It has been suggested that the call for a basic income and land value tax, something which I consider to be a ‘starter kit’ for securing Domain rights, constitutes little more than a few tweaks to the essentially functional capitalist system.
+It has been suggested that the call for a basic income and land value tax, something which I consider to be a ‘starter kit’ for securing our rights and freedoms, constitutes little more than a few tweaks to the essentially functional capitalist system.
 Although they may not require a bloody revolution, I believe they have the power to fundamentally change the basis upon which we relate to each other as employer and employee.
 Therefore I consider an economy based on basic income and land value tax to be an essentially post-capitalist system.
 I will therefore be referring to the present system as the capitalist system.
 However, if you believe your personal interpretation of capitalism is compatible with what I propose in this article, simply bear in mind that I am using a specific definition here.

 All human interaction can be understood as a kind of exchange.
 Let’s call an individual or a group of individuals a ‘party’.
 Free exchange happens when two or more things are traded in such a way that each goes to the party which values it more.